-With the help of Dan Yeager of NEMA, the Alliance has put together this publicity toolkit so you can make the most of your advocacy efforts while also advancing our shared cause.
+The Alliance has put together this publicity toolkit so you can make the most of your advocacy efforts while also advancing our shared cause.
 This toolkit can be used by those coming to Washington, D.C., as well as those advocating from home surrounding Museums Advocacy Day.
 The more voices making our case in the media on or around Feb.
-26, the better our chances of making this a truly national advocacy day for museums.
+25, the better our chances of making this a truly national advocacy day for museums.

 For those who have either a small communications staff—or no communications staff—please find below our primer on using these tools to best advantage, based on the limited time we know you have.

 Each of these items can be customized, so you can showcase your museum first and foremost.
 This localizing is also critical to the success of publicity efforts because, like politics, all news is local.

 If you decide to employ the toolkit pieces, check in with the Alliance (Dewey Blanton: 202-218-7794) so that we might coordinate with others in your region doing the same.
 Having a media outlet receive the same pitch from two different museums will likely end our chances of advocacy coverage, and your own credibility with your local media might be eroded as well, for the long term.